albeeralkhawri/Kitchen-Of-Iraq/README.md

   - It was confirmed that the user could not submit an empty form

 The add category was test in this way below
-  - I tried to submit an empty form but did not send it and say please fill in the fields
+  - I tried to submit an empty form but, didn't work and, say please fill in the fields
   - I tried to write the name of the category, pressed Add, and I successfully added a new category

 - The edit category was test in this way below